Deducting Business-Related Interest Loan Payments

 • on loans of more than $50,000 that are borrowed on a life insurance policy on yourself or another owner or employee of your business.

-Points and other loan origination fees that you pay to get a mortgage on business property are not deductible business expenses.
+Points and other loan origination fees that you pay to get a mortgage on business property aren't deductible business expenses.
 You must add these costs to the cost of the building and deduct them over time using depreciation.
 The same is true for interest on construction loans if you are in the business of building houses or other real property.
 Manufacturers of substantial amounts of goods—defined as goods worth $1 million or more and with an estimated production period of more than one year—must also depreciate the interest on money borrowed to produce their goods.

 To learn more about what you can deduct, see Nolo's Business Deductions area.